oracle/weblogic-image-tool/site/create-image.md

     imagetool create --tag sample:patch --user testuser@xyz.com --password hello --patches 12345678,p87654321
     ```
     The patch numbers may or may not start with '`p`'.

-## Errors

-- `CachePolicy prohibits download.
-Please add cache entry for key: jdk_8u202`

-   - This implies that the tool could not find the JDK installer in its cache.
-   - Use the [cache](cache.md) command to fix it:
-    ```
-    imagetool cache addInstaller --type jdk --version 8u202 --path /local/path/to/jdk.gz
-    ```

 ## Copyright
 Copyright (c) 2019 Oracle and/or its affiliates.
 All rights reserved.